Solotvyno: Geography

+Demographics

+As of the 2001 Ukrainian census, Solotvyno had a population of 8,956 which decreased to 8,391 in early 2022.
+The exact linguistic composition of the town was as follows:

 Tourist attractions

 The city has a salt mine museum, in the southwestern part of the village, with traces of ancient salt mines from Roman times, the Gortsy salt mine.
 There is an archaeological monument dating from the 9th century BC to 4th century AD, and the Kunigunda salt lake (salt concentration 146–150 ‰).